One-on-One Physiotherapy Near You in St. John's

 - Simple everyday activities, such as painting a wall or cooking a meal

-Soft tissue injuries typically fall into two different categories: acute injuries and overuse injuries.
-In addition, many in the health care field consider physiotherapy treatment techniques and exercise prescription as integral to recovering from soft tissue injuries.
+Soft tissue injuries typically fall into two categories: acute and overuse.
+In addition, many in the health care field consider physiotherapy treatment techniques and exercise prescriptions integral to recovering from soft tissue injuries.

 Physiotherapy After Surgery

 After every surgery, there is a need for a period of recovery.
 Depending on your surgery, your healthcare professional and/or hospital team will advise you on how to recover.

 How long it takes you to recover from your surgery entirely depends on many things, including your age, your health before surgery, the extent of your injuries, and the success of your rehabilitation.

 For some people, the rehabilitation process post-surgery will involve seeing a physiotherapist.
 A physiotherapist can assist in a variety of ways after surgery, including:

 ● Manual Therapy to restore joint range of motion

 ● Exercise Prescription

 ● Education and guidance on returning to "normal" activity level